web-platform-tests/wpt/docs/api.md

   `add_result_callback(callback)` - callback called with a test argument

   `add_completion_callback(callback)` - callback called with an array of tests
-                                        and an status object
+                                        and a status object

-tests have the following properties:
+Tests have the following properties:

   * `status` - A status code.
 This can be compared to the `PASS`, `FAIL`, `TIMEOUT` and `NOTRUN` properties on the test object